Passing HTML Into the Page

 select 'dbr.html', '</td></tr></table>';

 The report will position the logo on the top left.
-Map and video will appear side-by-side:
+The map and video will appear side-by-side:

 Example - 'dbr.html:'